KodeWorker/Python-Design-Patterns/readme.md

 Avoids coupling the sender of a request to the receiver by giving more than one object a chance to handle the request.

-- Number and/or type of handler objects unknown at the point the client sends the request
-- Multiple and dynamically configuable receivers, each only needs to maintain a reference to its immediate successor
-- Immediate response not required

                               ..........................................................//
                               .                                                         \\
     [Client] ---<Request>---> . ---> [Processing element] ---> [Processing element] --->//
                               .                                                         \\
                               ..........................................................//

+- Number and/or type of handler objects unknown at the point the client sends the request
+- Multiple and dynamically configuable receivers, each only needs to maintain a reference to its immediate successor
+- Immediate response not required

 ## The Observer Pattern

 Define a one-to-many dependency between objects so that when one object changes state, all its dependents are notified and update automatically.

-- The subject is the "keeper" of the data model/business logic.
-- Delegate all "view" functionality to decoupled and distinct Observer objects, which register themselves with the Subject.
-- When the Subject changes, it broadcasts to all registered Observers.

     [Subject    ] ----<views>---> [Observer     ]
     [+attach    ] <---<model>---- [+update()    ]